 DNA saliva tests to determine maternity or paternity are nearly 100% accurate.
-In cases where duplicate DNA is suspected, it’s possible to test blood, hair, and saliva to isolate the different sets of genetic code.
+When chimerism is suspected, a laboratory may analyze blood or hair to isolate the different sets of genetic code

 If you’ve taken a DNA test and have a match listed as your biological father, odds are, that person is your father.

 If he insists the results are wrong because he’s a chimera…

 and he’s had a bone marrow transplant…